Founded in 2009, Purpose New York serves as our headquarters.

 Anna brings over ten years of international experience in performance, impact and knowledge management working in non-profit, social enterprise and financial sectors.
 Prior to joining Purpose, she led impact measurement efforts across a wide variety of development projects in clean energy technologies, lean experimentation research, waste management and education sectors in Indonesia.
 She also ran an award-winning social enterprise in Cambodia that combined cultural immersion with experiential learning, while raising money to support local community development.
 In another lifetime she evaluated financial and operational risk at a global banking institution.

 Anna graduated with an MSc in Climate Change and Development from University of London, SOAS and a B.A. in Business Administration from Schulich School of Business.

 When she’s not evaluating something, Anna prefers being outdoors, especially above and belows water, and battling her friends in board games.

-Annie is the Associate Director of Marketing & Communications at Purpose, where she leads on showcasing Purpose's renowned global social impact work.
+Annie is the Director of Communications at Purpose, where she leads on showcasing Purpose's renowned global social impact work.
 Annie manages Purpose's digital presence, brand, external marketing efforts, and knowledge sharing.